AmbiML/trace-based-model/README.md

 - tbm/gentrace-spike.py - reads a Spike trace and reformat it.
 We expect to support other functional simulators, each of those will have its own gentrace-*.py file.
+- tbm/import-riscv-opcodes.py - create and update pipe-maps.
+- tbm/merge-counters.py - merges results from multiple runs of TBM.
 - tbm/tbm.py - runs a trace in TBM; the main tool here.
-- tbm/merge-counters.py - merges results from multiple runs of TBM.

 ### Python modules: